PimCoumans/DidUpdate/README.md

     func setupView() {
         addSubview(stepper)
-        // Use an update handler to set the label‘s text when count updates
+        // Use an update handler to set the label’s text when count updates
         $viewModel.count.didUpdate { [weak self] count in
             self?.countLabel.text = "\(count)"
         }.add(to: &observers)